-Auricular therapy has been highly developed in recent years and widely used in clinical practice.
+In recent years, auricular therapy has been highly developed and is widely used in clinical practice.

-Auriculotherapy (auricular therapy, ear acupuncture and auriculoacupuncture), also known as Auricular Medicine, is a therapy used by physicians around the world to treat pain, addictions and internal disorders with excellent results.
+Auriculotherapy (auricular therapy, ear acupuncture, and auriculoacupuncture), also known as Auricular Medicine, is a therapy used by physicians worldwide to treat pain, addictions, and internal disorders with excellent results.

-Conditions affecting the physical, mental or emotional health of the patient are supposed to be treatable by stimulating the surface of the ear alone.
-Similar mappings are used in many areas of the body, including reflexology and iridology practices.
+Conditions affecting the patient’s physical, mental or emotional health are supposed to be treatable by stimulating the ear’s surface alone.
+Similar mappings are used in many body areas, including reflexology and iridology practices.